 FASEB Science Research Conferences Transparency and Rigor Initiative

-In 2018, the FASEB Science Research Conference (SRC) series collaborated with the National Institutes of Health (NIH), to pilot a Transparency and Rigor Initiative in order to enhance the reproducibility of research findings in research.
-As the only organization to test this initiative, FASEB invited all 2018 conference attendees to participate.
+In 2017, the FASEB Science Research Conference (SRC) series began collaborating with the National Institutes of Health (NIH), to pilot a Transparency and Rigor Initiative in order to enhance the reproducibility of research findings in research.
+As the only organization to test this initiative, FASEB invites all 2019 conference attendees to participate.

 Overview and Purpose

-This initiative tested the use of badges to convey methodological information in conference presentations and posters to enhance the transparency and reproducibility of research findings.
-Responding to claims that many published studies are not reproducible, NIH issued a policy to improve consideration of rigor and transparency in grant applications, and many scientific publications have required additional information regarding experimental materials and methods to be included in manuscripts.
-Recognizing that conference presentations and posters are time-and space-limited, FASEB used badges to test whether key information regarding experimental methods can be conveyed effectively using transparency and rigor badges at the 2018 SRC's.
-This initiative aligns with the broader efforts of FASEB to promote rigor and reproducibility in biological and biomedical research.
+This initiative tests the use of badges to convey methodological information in conference presentations and posters to enhance the transparency and reproducibility of research findings.
+Responding to claims that many published studies are not reproducible, the National Institutes of Health issued a policy to improve consideration of rigor and transparency in grant applications, and many scientific publications have required additional information regarding experimental materials and methods to be included in manuscripts.
+Recognizing that conference presentations and posters are time- and space-limited, FASEB’s Office of Public Affairs has partnered with the Science Research Conferences (SRCs) to test whether key information regarding experimental methods can be conveyed effectively using badges as part of its broader efforts to promote rigor and reproducibility in biological and biomedical research.

-All 2018 SRC Speakers and Poster Presenters were encouraged to use badges to convey incorporation of specific experimental methods in PowerPoint and poster presentations.
-The badges (available for digital or print materials, below) were for any individual presenting at a 2018 conference.
-The goal was to determine the practicality and value of this unobtrusive approach for presenters and conference attendees.
-Participation in this initiative was completely voluntary.
-For this pilot, we used symbols to convey eight aspects of study design.
+Presenters are requested to use badges to convey incorporation of specific experimental methods in PowerPoint and poster presentations.
+Our goal is to determine the practicality and value of this unobtrusive approach for presenters and conference attendees.
+Participation in this initiative is completely voluntary.
+For this pilot, we will use the following symbols to convey ten aspects of study design:

 Consideration of Sex as a Biological Variable

 Inclusion of Positive and Negative Controls